kermitt2/entity-fishing/Readme.md

 Some example of *entity-fishing* usages:

 * A [spaCy wrapper](https://spacy.io/universe/project/spacyfishing) for entity-fishing is available since 2022, see the [project repo](https://github.com/Lucaterre/spacyfishing), thanks to Lucas Terriel.
-Note that the wrapper is however limited to Named Entities recognized by NER spaCy models, while *entity-fishing* has been designed to cover general wikidata entities based on all Wikipedia entries, anchors and redirections.
+Note that the wrapper is disambiguating Named Entities recognized by NER spaCy models, while *entity-fishing* has also been designed to cover general wikidata entities based on all Wikipedia entries, anchors and redirections.

 * Tanti Kristanti from [Inria Paris](https://www.inria.fr) used off the shelf version of *entity-fishing* in the [CLEF HIPE 2020 competition shared task](http://ceur-ws.org/Vol-2696/paper_266.pdf), ranking first at the Entity Linking task for English and second best for French, in F1-score.